 Step 5: Deploy to your target environment

-Gearset’s problem analysis will flag any issues with your deployment, including a host of Flow-specific errors.
+Gearset’s problem analysis will flag any issues with your deployment, including any Flow-specific errors.
 Once you’ve accepted any suggestions to make the deployment more likely to succeed, click Pre-deployment summary.

 Step 6: Deploy a Flow as active